Mythica (film series)

 Mythica is a series of primarily direct-to-video fantasy films.
 The films are produced by Arrowstorm Entertainment, with first film Mythica: A Quest for Heroes being partly funded by a Kickstarter campaign that collected $94,294.
-There are five films in the Mythica series, all produced and co-written by Jason Faller and Kynan Griffin.
+There are six films in the Mythica series, all produced and co-written by Jason Faller and Kynan Griffin.
 The films star Melanie Stone as Marek, an escaped slave girl and budding magician, and co-star Kevin Sorbo as Gojun Pye the magician who trains her, along with Adam Johnson, Jake Stormoen, and Nicola Posener as those that team up with Marek on various quests together.